 Disclosure: Some of the links on this page may be affiliate links.
 Rest assured that any affiliate links are for brands I know and trust and have shopped at myself before.

-Remember the Target and Home Depot hacks which put millions of user’s credit card details at risk?
+Remember the Target and Home Depot hacks some years ago which put millions of user’s credit card details at risk?
 As a result, many of us don’t want online stores to save our credit card data into their store systems.
 Yet as parents we still want to be able to shop the best deals for our kids – just safely.
 Here I show you how you can do that with PayPal.

 Read on below for a list of cheap kids clothing stores that accept PayPal online.
 I’ve shopped at these before myself, with PayPal, and it’s reliable.